girl in the window

 When she pulled into the parking lot of the immediate care center, Barbara was relieved to see there were several available parking spots.
 That meant the place was not filled to capacity.
 As she and her son entered the building, they were greeted by several signs urging them to maintain the recommended distance between themselves and the other patients.

-"I heard on the news that some of the pharmacies are doing testing at their drive-thru windows," Coby said, taking a seat in the far corner of the room.
+"I heard on the news that some of the pharmacies are doing testing at their drive-thru windows," Coby stated, taking a seat in the far corner of the room.

-"That seems like a good way to enforce social distancing," his mother commented.
+"That seems like a good way to enforce social distancing."

-"I wonder if you can get an order of fries along with your test," the boy laughed.
+"I wonder if you can get an order of fries along with your test," the boy joked.

-"I doubt it, but they might offer a lollipop," she said, trying to match her son's good humor and not give in to the fear that she had been holding at bay since the pandemic altered their lives.
+"I doubt it, but they might offer a lollipop," Barbara laughed, trying to match her son's good humor and not give in to the fear that she had been holding at bay since the pandemic altered their lives.

 Meanwhile, as mother and son waited at the walk-in clinic, Lori Ann woke up and went out to the kitchen for breakfast.